A Question from Nataysha

-Hi.
 I am having an issue with my rusty old truck.
-It has always ran well and was never any problem to start.
+It has always run well, and it never had any problems.
 The other day, I opened the hood and noticed some fuzzy yellowish white stuff on top of the battery.
-Not much but enough to notice.
+It wasn't much, but it was enough that I noticed.
 I topped up the washer fluid and closed her up.
-I also plugged it in as it was supposed to get cold, overnight.
-Next day, I was out and about.
-I had a problem.
-I tried to start my truck.
-The dashboard lights came on (not sure about headlights, etc.) but nothing else happened.
-I did not hear anything.
-It did not struggle nor did I hear a click sound.
-I tried it a couple times and it started up, as it normally would.
-What are you thoughts, please!!
-I need my beater but am nervous to get stranded.
-Ugh help!!
+I also plugged it in as it was supposed to get cold that night.

 Battery Corrosion and Calcium Build Up